runodp/dagster-odp/docs/concepts/resources.md

 - Required fields (those without defaults) must be provided
 - Optional fields use their default values if not specified

+!!!info "Important"
+    After creating a custom resource, you must import it in your `__init__.py` or `definitions.py` file for Python to execute the decorator and register the resource with ODP.
+The class definition alone isn't sufficient - it needs to be imported where Dagster loads your code.

 ### Using Resources in Tasks

 Resources are automatically injected into tasks that require them.
 Here's how to use resources in a task: